PsychNeuro/ed1/book/glossary.md

 #### attention
 is the focusing of cognitive processing on a subset of information, to the exclusion of other things.
 In the brain, it emerges through the +inhibitory +interneuron driven competition to become active and enter into the very limited capacity of attention, and a combination of bottom-up (from the sensory inputs) and top-down (from internal states and goals) signals that help shape what is attended to.

+#### autonomic
+refers to the automatic, subconscious nervous system, comprised of the +sympathetic-nervous-system and the +parasympathetic-nervous-system, which work in opposition to support rapid mobilization of behavior in the case of threat vs. slower offline activities such as digestion and breeding.
+The enteric nervous system associated with the digestive pathways is often considered a third element of the autonomic nervious system.
+The +hypothalamus plays a major role in controlling this system.

 #### axon
 is the output side of the +neuron that propagates the +action-potential.
 Longer-range axons have +myelin sheaths that act like the insulation on a wire to speed the propagation of these signals.